SolidLabResearch/query-equivalence-demo/README.md

 As you can see, the aggregator will register both queries.

+### Conclusion

+The aggregator is now able to do optimisation if the basic graph patterns of the queries are isomorphic and the data stream sources are the same.
+In future, the work will be extended to support query containment as well as sharing of intermediate RDF result sharing between data streams.

+### Lessons Learned

+Isomorphism of the basic graph patterns is a neccessary but not a sufficient condition for query optimisation.
+In future, The queries needs to be described in a more declarative manner to be able to do reasoning to determine query containment relation.

 ## License

 This code is copyrighted by [Ghent University - imec](https://www.ugent.be/ea/idlab/en) and released under the [MIT Licence](./LICENCE)